Michael Sarpong: Young Africans

 In August 2020, he was signed by Tanzanian club Young Africans on a free transfer after he mutually terminated his contract Rayon Sport in April.
 He reportedly signed a two-year $50,000 contract.
 The signing made him the second Ghanaian to join the club during the transfer window joining Moro Lamine.
 He scored his first goal on his competitive debut for Yanga in scoring the equalizer in a 1–1 draw against Tanzania Prisons SC on the opening week of the Tanzanian Premier League.
 After an initial goal drought in the first four matches of the league, he scored 2 goals in 8 matches by the end of November and was seen as the club's biggest attacking threat.

 Al-Nahda

 On 29 August 2021, Sarpong joined Al-Nahda on a free transfer, signing a one-year contract with Saudi Arabian club.

 AS Kigali

 In February 2022, Sarpong signed a three-month deal with Rwandan Premier League club AS Kigali.
 He scored two goals within his short-term contract whilst helping them to clinch the Rwandan Cup, known as the Peace Cup for the fourth time in the club's history.
 He was an unused substitute in the final though he became an important figure in the second round of the season for the Kigali based club en route to the Peace Cup glory.

+He was released by Sekhukhune United in the summer of 2024.
+In the fall of 2024 he returned to Ghana to join Medeama S.C. on a one-year contract.